The difference between cacao and cocoa is not always straightforward to many folks.

 Note: Individual values when added up may be over 100g because Total Fat includes saturated fat and cholesterol, and Total Carbohydrate includes dietary fiber and sugars.

-Cacao is rich in polyphenols, although the quantity in the finished product depends on the cacao specie and how the bean was processed.
+Cacao (cocoa) is rich in polyphenols, although the quantity in the finished product depends on the cacao specie and how the bean was processed.
 Cacao/cocoa also contain fats, proteins, caffeine, theobromine, plus minerals and vitamins.

 They are a class of polyphenols in cacao with the highest number of health benefits.